-Figure 68: Line dialog (right-click on an object and choose Line).
+Figure 69: Line dialog (right-click on an object and choose Line).

-Common line properties

-In most cases the property you want to change is the line's style (solid, dashed, invisible, and so on), its color, or its width.
+Common line properties In most cases the property you want to change is the line's style (solid, dashed, invisible, and so on), its color, or its width.
 These options are all available from the Line and Filling toolbar.

-Figure 69: Common line options (style, width, color)

-You can also edit these properties from the Line dialog.
-They are on the first tab, left column (see Figure 68).
+Figure 70: Common line options (style, width, color) You can also edit these properties from the Line dialog.
+They are on the first tab, left column (see Figure 69).
 From the Line dialog you can also change the line's transparency.
-Figure 70 illustrates different degrees of transparency.
+Figure 71 illustrates different degrees of transparency.

-Figure 70: The vertical lines have different levels of transparency (0%, 25%, and 50%).

-Drawing arrows

-Arrowheads (and other line endings-usually referred to in this guide collectively as arrows) are a line property.
-Select a line and click on the

-Arrow Style 🔄 icon.
+Figure 71: The vertical lines have different levels of transparency (0%, 25%, and 50%).
+Drawing arrows Arrowheads (and other line endings-usually referred to in this guide collectively as arrows) are a line property.
+Select a line and click on the Arrow Style icon.
 This opens the Arrowheads menu.

-Figure 71: Arrowheads menu

-There are several types of arrowheads available.
+Figure 72: Arrowheads menu There are several types of arrowheads available.
 Each end of the line can have a different arrowhead (or no arrowhead).
 Note Arrowheads are only applicable to lines.
-They have no effect on an object's border.

-In the Line dialog (Figure 68), Arrow styles on the right-hand side contains a number of options to fine tune the arrow properties.
+They have no effect on the border of an object.
+In the Line dialog (Figure 69), Arrow styles on the right-hand side contains a number of options to fine tune the arrow properties.
 If Synchronize ends is selected, both line endings will have the same appearance.
-The Center option brings the middle of the arrow over the end point of the line.
-If this option is not selected, the line ends on the outermost edge of the arrow.
-It is much easier to understand if you look at the following sketch.
+The Center option places the center of the arrow over the end point of the line.
+If this option is not selected, the line ends at the far edge of the arrow.
+The following sketch illustrates the difference.

-Figure 72: Default arrowheads (left) vs centered arrowheads (right)
+Figure 73: Default arrowheads (left) vs centered arrowheads (right) Line shadows Lines can have a shadow property associated with them.

-Customizing line and arrow styles

-You are not constrained to using only the line and arrow styles provided by default in Draw.
+Figure 74: Shadow page of Line dialog Check the box Use shadow to enable this feature.
+The properties shown-position, distance, color, and transparency-may be independently adjusted to your choice and the results seen in the preview window.
+You can also click on the Filling icon on the Line and Filling toolbar-next to the area fill functions - to get a basic shadow.
+Customizing line and arrow styles You are not constrained to using the line and arrow styles provided by default in Draw.
 You can modify the styles and create your own.

-Customizing line styles

-In the Line dialog, click on the Line Styles tab (see Figure 73).
-From here you can customize the line styles or create your own (click on the Add button to create your own).
-You can change the length of the dashes, the space between them, and other attributes.
+Customizing line styles In the Line dialog, click on the Line Styles tab (see Figure 75).
+From here you can customize the line styles or create your own by clicking on the Add button.
+You can change the length of the dashes, the space between them, and several other attributes.
+Use the Load Line Style and Save Line Style licons to save a new definition or read one from disk (file extension .sod).

-Line

-Line Line Styles Arrow Styles

-Properties

-Line style Ultrafine dashed

-T ype Dash 🗸 Dash 🖌 Modify

-Number 1 Delete

-L ength 0.02" 0.02"

-S pacing 0.02" E Load Line Style -

-Eit to line w idth Save Line Style - 📳

-International In

-OK Cancel H elp R eset

-Figure 73: Editing line styles
+Figure 75: Editing line styles

-Use the Load Line Style and Save Line Style icons to save a new definition or read one from disk (file extension .sod).

 Customizing arrow styles

-You can also create your own arrowheads to create some interesting effects, such as:
+You can also create your own arrowheads to provide some interesting effects, such as:

-The first step is to draw a curve with the shape you want for the arrowhead (see Figure 74).
+The first step is to draw a curve with the shape you want for the arrowhead.

-Figure 74: To create your own arrowhead, you must first draw a curve.
+Figure 76: To create your own arrowhead, you must first draw a curve.